myltik/azure-docs.ru-ru/articles/dns/dns-operations-recordsets.md

 <properties
-   pageTitle="Управление наборами записей и записями DNS с помощью портала Azure | Microsoft Azure" description="Управляйте наборами записей и записями DNS в службе Azure DNS при размещении вашего домена в Azure DNS. Все команды PowerShell для операций с наборами записей и записями." services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor=""/>
+   pageTitle="Manage DNS record sets and records by using the Azure portal| Microsoft Azure" description="Managing DNS record sets and records on Azure DNS when hosting your domain on Azure DNS.
+All PowerShell commands for operations on record sets and records." services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor=""/>